PierreLambert3/fast_htSNE/README.md

 <img src="https://github.com/user-attachments/assets/d108d6e5-caaa-4eb2-bd8f-be1b6cfb7303" alt="croped2" width="400">
 <img src="https://github.com/user-attachments/assets/8a51d9dd-066b-42c7-bab2-3cc3a609f1bb" alt="croped2" width="400">

 A quick demonstration of the algorithm at work with and embedding dimensionality of 6.
-This is not useful for visualisation, but the embedding can be used for a downstream machine learning task.
+This is not useful for visualisation, but the embedding can be used for a downstream machine learning task (more on this in the paper).
 The embeddings can be produced with the gui (on closing the windows, the embedding is returned, or you can click "save" to save to disk), or they can be produced without the gui, however, as hopefully demonstrated in the gifs above, we recomend exploring the data using the GUI.

 ![2025-01-24-15-26-30-ezgif com-crop](https://github.com/user-attachments/assets/ba70b0e3-3070-4f8d-92cd-fe05b7c34a03)